Kimskogfelter/Dala-signal-konsult-ab/README.md

 * BUGS:
   - the whole section for pussle mania club is the color lightcoral.
 I just want the h2 elements to be that color.
+  - the "#social-networks i" code in css are supose to make the icons bigger and change color and it doesnt happened.